 IHV Fact Sheet

-- IHV staff has grown from 50 to more than 300 and the Institute's patient base has grown from just 200 patients to approximately 6,000 in Baltimore and more than 1,000,000 in 7 African and 2 Caribbean nations.
+- IHV staff has grown from 50 to more than 300 and the Institute's patient base has grown from just 200 patients to approximately 6,000 in Baltimore and Washington DC, and more than 1,500,000 in 7 African and 2 Caribbean nations.

 - The IHV has positioned itself as one of the world's premier research and development operations.
 Its scientists have identified new anti-HIV suppressive factors and have pioneered a novel oral vaccine delivery system that uses attenuated Salmonella bacteria to efficiently deliver vaccine encompassing a greater number of viral genes to stimulate a vaccine response.
 Basic vaccinologists also have engineered a vaccine construct that generates the broadest HIV-neutralizing antibody responses achieved to date.
 These technologies offer the potential for a single vaccine that may be effective against a broad range of HIV strains.